Warning: technical jargon ahead

 We don’t know.
 Our small sample of Dr. Conard’s patients provide tantalizing clues for further exploration.

 We estimate that about 10% of the volunteers with treatment-resistant pain associated with scars, surgery, or trauma exhibited some level of mirror-neuron synesthesia.
 Remarks after relief from the light therapy suggested to our team that “layers” of pain might interact.
 Upon relief from one layer, the person becomes aware of another pain having a different character and typically from an older injury.

-PhotoMed’s real-time recordings include cases that we can share via Skype:
+PhotoMed’s real-time recordings include cases that we can share with medical practitioners and researchers via Skype:

 Phantom pain in reconstructed skin after a double breast amputation